Prepare your season: Make your training plan

 many-miles

 I'm thrilled to write another 4 articles for you (if you have missed the previous ones about "Fuel efficiency", "How to gauge the efforts of our horse in work", "Using your HR monitor when training" and "The fitness plateau", have a look at the older blogs on the website.
-In this series of articles, we'll look into the quality side of training...
+The first of every year (art 1 and 5) are on the normal blog space, for ...

 Continue reading